petershin/liferay-learn/docs/commerce/latest/en/pricing/setting-a-products-base-price.md

 1. Click on *Publish*.

 The SKU’s base price and any other entered values are now set.
-You can directly edit this amount at any time or modify it using Price Lists, promotion prices, and discounts.
+You can directly edit this amount at any time or modify it using price lists, promotion prices, and discounts.

 ## Commerce 2.1 and Below